HuygensING/translatin/docs/transcription.md

 ## `firstEdition`

-Year of first edition of the work
+Year of first edition of the drama
 The values of this feature have type str.
 *   `conversionMethod`: `derived`
 *   `conversionCode`: `tt`